stujmar/django-playground/README.md

-# regression-cluster-be
+# Django Playground
-The back end for a regression clustering test I am working on.
+Just a cool place to hangout and learn django.

 > Quickstart just type ./initscript